zulip/zulip-gci/tasks/2016/intro-to-zulip-server.md

 ```
 cat tools/test-all
 ```
-and figure out how to run just the lint tests and do so (there should be no output).
+and figure out how to run just the lint tests for backend and do so (there should be no output).
 Add an extra space to the beginning of any line of code and run the lint tests again.
 You should see a bunch of output in red.
 Take a screenshot of your terminal.